sameerkhurana10/DSOL_rv0.2/README.md

 `./run.sh --model deepsol1 --stage 2 --mode decode --cuda_root <path-to-your-cuda-installation> --device cuda data/protein.data`

 Note that we use `--stage 2` because we do not want to perform Data Preparation (model building) in this case.
 We already have the model to decode namely `deepsol1`, provided at `results/models/deepsol1`

+## Parameter Variance Check

+The training data was split in 90/10 train and validation set using stratified shuffled sampling.
+The hyper-parameters were tuned on this validation split.
+In this section we calculate the variance in performance of the hyper-parameters on other CV folds.
+We split the data in 10 folds to test the variance.
+Note that hyper-parameters were tuned only using one fold.

+For CPU, run `./run.sh --model deepsol1 --stage 2 --mode cv --device cpu data/protein.data`

+For GPU, run `./run.sh --model deepsol1 --stage 2 --mode cv --cuda_root <path-to-your-cuda-installation> --device cuda data/protein.data`